THREE COACHES SINCE 1969

 It appears that Luby was Art Rooney’s first choice to be at the helm for his football team.
 The article that accompanied the headline noted that Luby had conferred with Art Rooney and Milt Jaffe who was one of two other investors.
 The reporter also stated that Luby was “receptive to handling the local entry, although he has one of the most lucrative assistant coaching jobs in the East ….”
 DiMeolo was the line coach at New York University.
 Apparently, he turned the job down opting to stay at NYU and hoping to land the head coaching job there.

 Luby DiMeolo, like his immediate predecessor Jap Douds, was a homegrown product.
 He grew up in Coraopolis and played football for Bellefonte Academy which was a powerful prep power.
 He played guard at the University of Pittsburgh and became captain of the 1929 squad after an election that even got coverage in the Pittsburgh Press.
 That season, Pitt was undefeated before being walloped by USC in the Rose Bowl.
-Luby received some recognition as 2nd and 3rd team All-American honors his final season.
+Luby received some recognition as second and third team All-American honors his final season.

 During his college career, Luby had somehow caught the attention of John “Chick” Meehan who was the head coach of the New York University Violets.
 Luby graduated from Pitt in August 1930 and then went straight to an assistant coach position at NYU.
 Then just three years out of college with a sparse college coaching resume; Art Rooney courted Luby DiMeolo to be the Steelers very first coach.
 Apparently, Luby turned it down in the hopes of becoming the head coach at NYU once his mentors left.